SAP/spartacus-docs/_pages/install/integrations/qualtrics-integration.md

 {% include docs/feature_version.html content=version_note %}

 Qualtrics integration to Spartacus enables users to set-up their Qualtrics seamlessly while we facilitate the usage on a Single-Page Application (SPA).
 For more information on Qualtrics you can read [the documenation](https://www.qualtrics.com/support/website-app-feedback/getting-started-with-website-app-feedback/getting-started-with-website-feedback).
-This documentation is only related to the integratino in Spartacus.
+This documentation is only related to the integration in Spartacus.

 The integration is based on a JavaScript API that intercepts events in the storefront.
 The API is called `QSI` (_Qualtrics Site Intercept_) and is provided by Qualtrics.
 To import and use the API, Qualtrics provides a simple _deployment code_ for your Qualtrics project that you can integrated in Spartacus.